Leonor, Princess of Asturias: Military training

 On 23 July 2024, the Council of Ministers appointed her as Midshipman (Guardiamarina), preliminary step to join the Naval Military School at the end of August.
 On 29 August 2024, she started her naval training at the Naval Military Academy in Marín.
 In September 2024, Leonor and other students from the Naval School conducted seamanship instruction activities in the Pontevedra Estuary.
 On 8 January 2025, she boarded the training ship Juan Sebastián de Elcano, beginning three days later a five-month voyage in which she trained as a sailor and visited many Latin American countries, as well as New York City.
 After disembarking at this last port, the heir to the Crown returned to Spain by plane to embark for a month on the frigate Blas de Lezo, where she participated in naval maneuvers with live fire.
 She rejoined the training ship on July 2 to complete her journey in mid-July.
 On 16 July 2025, Leonor was promoted to the rank of as Midshipman of 2nd grade and awarded the Grand Cross of Naval Merit by her father.

 On 1 September 2025, Leonor started her third and final year of military training in the General Air and Space Academy in San Javier.
+On 18 December 2025, she made her first solo flight, on a Pilatus PC-21; she was the first female member of the Spanish royal family to pilot a flight solo.